koskath/arete2/course_content/SC/md_files/Lecture1/lecture_1_slide_38_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-It is not only the order-to-payment flow
+# It is not only the order-to-payment flow
- SupplyChain Awareness
-in DevelopingnewBusiness/SupplyChain Ideas, DevelopProducts  Supply Chain Structure
-Configure your physical network and optimize ressource allocation and facility location
- Integrated Processes
-Integrate organizations,
-information systems and
-human ressources into
-effective and efficient flows
- Adaptation andDevelopment
-Keep yoursupplychain„state-of-
-the-art“ andadoptemerging
-technologiesandideas
+Supply chain management is not only about the order-to-payment flow.
+It also involves supply chain awareness in developing new business and supply chain ideas and in developing products.
+It requires attention to supply chain structure, meaning configuring your physical network and optimising resource allocation and facility locations.

+Furthermore, it demands integrated processes, in which organisations, information systems and human resources are integrated into effective and efficient flows.
+Finally, adaptation and development are essential to keep your supply chain “state-of-the-art” and to adopt emerging technologies and ideas.

 05.02.2025 Slide 38